-This resolution, of which the above is only part was passed unanimously, in front of representatives of Bellway and the landlord, Adriatic Land, the government housing ministry, the council, and the other representatives of the management of the estate who attended the meeting.
-The full resolution can see seen by clicking here.
+The resolution was passed unanimously, in front of representatives of Bellway and the landlord, Adriatic Land, the government housing ministry, the council, and the other representatives of the management of the estate who attended the meeting.

 In summary, we make three demands of the parties involved in Barking Riverside Limited, that is, London and Quadrant and the greater London Assembly, and of the local council:-